 Recalling the earlier days of his NS, he shares: “When my shift was mounted, I remember I had this really bad flare.
 I couldn’t sleep because I was in a lot of pain.
 I think I was crying.”

 After making his court officer duty aware of the pain he was experiencing, he was taken to the military hospital, where the doctor prescribed him a series of pain pills.
 These pills, however, did nothing to alleviate the pain he experienced.

 He was eventually driven to Tan Tock Seng Hospital’s Accident and Emergency (A&E) department, where he was given another round of pain medications before moving on to stronger ones like Tramadol.

-Seeing that his wrist pains weren’t just a minor issue, Ryan sought advice from his medical officer, who he describes as “thankfully more empathetic”.
+Seeing that his wrist pains weren’t just a minor issue, James sought advice from his medical officer, who he describes as “thankfully more empathetic”.

 Having rheumatoid arthritis comes with many difficulties.
 Exercising and even sleeping can prove to be a challenge.

-The computer science graduate from Yale-NUS College, who describes himself as someone who was “very high-octane”, used to spend his time reading, exercising and even staying up late to spend time with his friends.
+The computer science graduate from a prestigious college in Singapore, who describes himself as someone who was “very high-octane”, used to spend his time reading, exercising and even staying up late to spend time with his friends.
 In the past, he would sleep three to four hours a night, but having rheumatoid arthritis meant these habits needed to change.

 “Life becomes different when you have different considerations,” he shares.

 Besides sleep, James began to focus more on his lifestyle and became more attentive to his body’s needs with regard to nutrition, sun exposure and social activities.
 He speaks of the experience as having a second person to look after and that he could no longer “live like a reckless young person”.